orchidas/DiffGFDN/README.md

 ```
 -->

-# Directional late reverb modelling in coupled spaces
+## Directional late reverb modelling in coupled spaces

 As part of this work, we also investigated the modelling of position-dependent directional late reverberation.
 We assume we have a set of <b> Spatial Room Impulse Responses (SRIRs) </b> (encoded in $N_\text{sp}$ order ambisonics) measured at several locations in the space for a fixed source-position.
 We want to use these to generalise the late reverb tail of the SRIRs at any point in the room.

-To do this, we train MLPs in octave bands to learn the common slope amplitudes in the spherical harmonic (SH) domain as a function of position.
+To do this, we leverage the <b>Common Slopes (CS)</b> model which hypotehises that the energy decay in any coupled space can be modelled as a weighted sum of a handful of decay kernels with unique reverberation times, which are position-invaiant.
+The weights of the decay kernel are known as the CS amplitudes, and are position and direction-dependent.
+We train MLPs in octave bands to learn the CS amplitudes in the spherical harmonic (SH) domain as a function of position.
 The loss function used is a directional energy decay loss.
-Once trained, the MLPs can predict the common slope SH amplitudes at any new position in space, and shaped white noise with direction-dependent common slope parameters can predict the directional late reverberation tail at that location.
+Once trained, the MLPs can predict the CS amplitudes in the SH domain at any new position in space.
+Shaped white noise with the predicted CS parameters is used to synthesise the directional late reverberation tail.
 As the user navigates the space, the MLPs update the CS amplitudes and time-varying convolution is performedwith the synthesised late reverberation tail.
-Since the predicted late-reverb tail is an ambisonics signal, it is trivial to rotate it according to the user's head-orientation, thus enabling 6DoF rendering for AR applications.
+Since the predicted late-reverb tail is an ambisonics signal, it is trivial to rotate it according to the user's head-orientation, thus enabling 6DoF rendering of late reverberation for AR applications.

 The scripts for training this model are in the [src/spatial_sampling](src/spatial_sampling/) folder.
 To run training on the three coupled room dataset which has $2$nd order ambisonic SRIRs, you can run the script [src/run_spatial_sampling_test.py](src/run_spatial_sampling_test.py)